akusio/KernBypass-Public/README.md

 # KernBypass
 kernel level jailbreak detection bypass

 # Support Devices
 - iOS13.x
-- A7-A13?
-(A12 & A13 not tested)
+- A7-A13? (not tested on A12 & A13)
 - unc0ver or checkra1n

 # Credits